ysolanky/ai/README.md

 # ai
-Individual assignments in ai course
+Individual assignments submitted as a part of Artificial Intelligence course at IU